johnhalz/how_to/docs/os_and_configs/install_arch.md

     ln -sf /usr/share/zoneinfo/Europe/Zurich /etc/localtime && hwclock --systohc
     ```

+    !!! tip
-    > You can list the regions by running: `ls /usr/share/zoneinfo/`
+        You can list the regions by running: `ls /usr/share/zoneinfo/`

 11. Set the locale
     1. Start by installing the `vim` editor: